QuadSpinner/Gaea-Docs/source/Guide/5-Build/1-Build-Types.md

 neighbors to bypass this limitation.
 In most cases, this is enough to create a seamless look, but in certain cases

+See @tiled-builds for details on how a terrain must be prepared for bucket processing.